walles/moar/README.md

 TODO
 ----

-* Change out-of-file visualization to writing --- after the end of the file and leaving the rest of the screen blank.

 * Exit search on pressing up / down / pageup / pagedown keys and scroll.
 I attempted to do that spontaneously, so it's probably a good idea.